quixio/quix-docs/docs/platform/tutorials/train-and-deploy-ml/index.md

 1. **Create your data** - You learn how to create some data to work with in the rest of the tutorial.

+2. **Import data** - You learn how Quix makes it easy to import your data into Jupyter Notebook, by providing you with ready-to-use code.

-2. **Train your ML model** - You learn how to train an ML model.
+3. **Train your ML model** - You learn how to train an ML model.
+For this tutorial, this is done in Jupyter, but could also be done in Quix.

-3. **Deploy your ML model** - You learn how to deploy your ML model.
+4. **Deploy your ML model** - You learn how to deploy your ML model to the Quix Platform.

-4. **Summary** - In this [concluding](conclusion.md) part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about the Quix Platform.
+5. **Summary** - In this [concluding](conclusion.md) part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about the Quix Platform.

 [Get some data :material-arrow-right-circle:{ align=right }](./create-data.md)